WilliamDormer/3DMenuVisualization/README.md

 In this work, we contribute:

-1. Benchmarks of the models on a subset of scenes from the [MetaFood3D dataset](http://arxiv.org/abs/2409.01966)
+1. Benchmarks of the models on a subset of scenes from the [MetaFood3D dataset](http://arxiv.org/abs/2409.01966).
+Refer to [Benchmarks](./docs/BENCHMARKS.md) for details.
 2. Bug fixes and new features for a few of the Gaussian Splatting models (such as the capability to export renders to video)
+3. [DormerFood](/), a custom dataset to test realistic edge cases in 3D food rendering
 3. FFmpeg script to enable converting custom videos into input images for the models. ([`video_to_images.py`](./scripts/video_to_images.py))
 4. Documentation for model parameters